DonnaIB/surround_yourself_with_spanish/README.md

 ### Code
 - Code for my navigation was adapted from my Ms2 project which in turn was adapted and customised from a code snippet found in the Bootstrap documentation.
 - Code for my footer was adapted from my Ms2 project.
-- Code for the contact form taken from my Ms2 project and adapted and enhanced for this project.
+- I adapted the code from [Bootstrap documentation examples](https://getbootstrap.com/docs/4.0/components/card/) Bootstrap documenation for the main structure of the my recommendations.

 ### Acknowledgements
-* My color scheme for this site was based on the colors in the Spanish flag and I used a colour scheme from [Scheme Color](https://www.schemecolor.com/spain-flag-colors.php){:target="_blank"}, the specific color combination was created by user Keshav Naidu.
+* My color scheme for this site was based on the colors in the Spanish flag and I used a colour scheme from [Scheme Color](https://www.schemecolor.com/spain-flag-colors.php), the specific color combination was created by user Keshav Naidu.
+* I would like to thank igor_ci, Ed_B Lead & Eventyret_mentor in the Slack community for helping answering various questions and pointing me in the right direction during my Ms3 project.
 * A final thank to my mentor Precious Ijege who has advised and guided me through this Milestone 3 project.